leejtding/gsDesignCRT/tests/testthat/_snaps/independent-test-summary.gsDesign.md

     [1] "Asymmetric two-sided group sequential design with non-binding futility bound, 3 analyses, time-to-event outcome with sample size 530 and 100 events required, 90 percent power, 2.5 percent (1-sided) Type I error.
 Efficacy bounds derived using a Hwang-Shih-DeCani spending function with gamma = -4.
 Futility bounds derived using a Hwang-Shih-DeCani spending function with gamma = -2."

-# Test gsDesign summary for nSurvival
+# Test gsDesignCRT summary for nSurvival

     [1] "Asymmetric two-sided group sequential design with non-binding futility bound, 3 analyses, time-to-event outcome with sample size 430 and 82 events required, 90 percent power, 2.5 percent (1-sided) Type I error.
 Efficacy bounds derived using a Hwang-Shih-DeCani spending function with gamma = -4.
 Futility bounds derived using a Hwang-Shih-DeCani spending function with gamma = -2."